Weekly study2 hours

 Discover how to improve literacy using film

-On this online course, you’ll identify how you can use film as a key tool to deliver blended learning literacy lessons with your pupils during the current coronavirus pandemic.
+On this online course, you’ll identify how you can use film as a key tool to deliver literacy lessons, whether online or in the classroom, with your pupils.

 Enhance your pupils’ literacy learning with film